 Driver accounts from traffic accidents can often conflict with one another.
-Naturally, each party wants to avoid blame or they simply see the accident from the own perspective.
+Naturally, each party wants to avoid blame or they simply see the accident from their own perspective.
 Gathering evidence for traffic accidents from outside sources can help determine who is at fault.
 There are several different sources for such information.
 Here are a few.

 1 – Security Cameras